MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Operators.md

 ### Index operator `[ ]`

 Selects objects from indexed collections, such as arrays and hash tables.
 Array indexes are zero-based, so the first object is indexed as `[0]`.
-For arrays (only), you can also use negative indexes to get the last values.
+You can also use negative indexes to get the last values.
 Hash tables are indexed by key value.

-Given a list of indices,
-the index operator returns a list of members corresponding to those indices.
+Given a list of indices, the index operator returns a list of members corresponding to those indices.

-If an object is not an indexed collection, accessing its first element returns the object itself.
-Index values beyond the first element return `$null`.

 ```
 PS> $a = 1, 2, 3